usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-an-experiment.rst

 Create Experiments
 ========================

-This how-to explains how to build :ref:`Experiments <experiments-explanation>` in Dioptra.
+This how-to explains how to build :ref:`Experiments <explanation-experiments-and-jobs>` in Dioptra.